PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 Let's try it!

-First, we have to install PyMoDAQ in a dedicated Python environment, that we will call *pmd_dev* in this tutorial, as is described `in this page`__.
+First, we have to install PyMoDAQ in a dedicated Python environment, that we will call *pmd_dev* in this tutorial, as described `in this page`__.

 __ https://pymodaq.cnrs.fr/en/pymodaq-dev/user_folder/installation.html#